mitjmcc/mitjmcc.github.io/_posts/2020-03-10-low-res-cloth-simulation.markdown

 ![]({{site.baseurl}}/img/28/lowResClothVertices.png)

+This is the method I use to manually select which vertices on the high res mesh get mapped to the low res mesh.
-For each bone of the high res mesh, I find the vertex closest to it along the central axis of the low resolution mesh.
+For each bone of the high res mesh, `8` in total, I find the vertex closest to it along the central axis of the low resolution mesh.
 I stored these indices in an array, ordered to match the order of bone hierarchy.
+In the end, I have `8` vertices in this array.
+I did eyeball this for my meshes, but I made sure that the vertices I selected were equidistant and ran the whole length of the low res mesh.

 {% highlight c# %}
 int[] clothIndices = { ... };